nikitkuv/jupyter_notebooks/4. Data processing, EDA, hypothesis testing - video games data/README.md

 ## Analysis of video games success patterns
 Dataset consist of historical data about games sales, critic and user scores, genres and platforms.

-**Goal**: to found relationships and patterns in successfully sellable games.
+**Goal**: to find relationships and patterns in successfully sellable games.
 It will allow to count on potentially popular product and plan advertising campaign.

 ## Data description
   - Name — game name